 From Platoro, continue 6 miles up and over Stunner Pass to the junction with Road 380.
 Turn west onto 380.
 Pass Stunner Campground on your left and continue 4 more miles to a Y at some privately owned lakes.
 Take the low road (left) another 3 miles to its end.
 This is the Treasure Creek trailhead and it is only 1.6 miles straight line distance (2.3 mile hike) to Summit Peak from here.

-).
+The most convenient campground for Summit Peak is the Stunner Campground (Rio Grande National Forest).
 Not reservable, but your chances are very good, especially during the week.
 Visit the link above for directions.
-Stunner Campground is only about a 7 mile drive from the Treasure Creek Trailhead.
+Stunner Campground is only about a 7-mile drive from the Treasure Creek Trailhead.

-in the area, within 20 miles, under the jurisdiction of Rio Grande National Forest.
+There are numerous other Forest Service campgrounds in the area, within 20 miles, under the jurisdiction of Rio Grande National Forest.
 Just on the other side of Stunner Pass along Road 250, is Mix Lake Campground and cabins for rent in Platoro.